isomerpages/govtech-hcp/pages/digital-standards.md

 Checks that the document has been issued and that it\'s issuance status is in good standing.
 Verify the issuance status against a record maintained externally, ie Records on a Blockchain or API endpoints.

-Visit <a href="https://schemata.openattestation.com/" target="_blank">Openattestation schemata page</a> for the latest Healthcerts schema.